-The results of this questionnaire imply that for Muslims, consuming pornography is different in some respects, especially when it comes to the aftermath of the act.
-Therefore, it is interesting to note that when asked whether they had found any Islamic sources to help with this behaviour, majority of the participants (41%) said that they had not, while 22% had said that they had found a source, but a significant 18% of this subset reported that the source they had found had not been helpful (see Figure 13).
+The results of this questionnaire imply that for Muslims, consuming pornography is different in some respects relative to the greater population, especially when it comes to the aftermath of the act.
+Therefore, it is interesting to note that when asked whether they had found any Islamic sources to help with this behaviour, a large proportion of participants (41%) said that they had not, while 22% had said that they had found a source, but a notable 18% of this subset reported that the source they had found had not been helpful (see Figure 13).

-When asked what Islam says about porn and fornication, all the participants were in consensus about the fact that Islam says it is haram, forbidden and that one should not consume pornography or commit fornication.
-One participant also highlighted that the body parts will speak up on the day of Judgement and confess everything.
-This elucidates that all the respondents are aware of what Islam says about these topics and yet they indulge in pornographic consumption.
+When asked what Islam says about porn and fornication, all the participants were in consensus about the fact that Islam says it is Haram (forbidden) and that one should not consume pornography or partake in fornication.
+One participant also highlighted the Islamic belief that one's body parts will provide an account of an individual's actions on the Day of Judgement.
+This demonstrates that all the respondents are aware of what Islam says about these topics and yet they indulge in pornographic consumption.